kaby76/Antlr4BuildTasks/Readme.md

-Antlr4BuildTasks is a third-party set of build rules [published in Nuget](https://www.nuget.org/packages/Antlr4BuildTasks/) as a package for dotnet and msbuild for C# projects with Antlr4 grammars using the "official" Antl4.Runtime.Standard package.
+Antlr4BuildTasks is a third-party set of build rules [published in Nuget](https://www.nuget.org/packages/Antlr4BuildTasks/) as a package for builds of C# projects containing Antlr4 grammars, using the "official" Antl4.Runtime.Standard package.
 It is based on Harwell's excellent [Antlr4cs](https://github.com/tunnelvisionlabs/antlr4cs), which is published in NuGet as three packages: